-Course Title:Latin 7Grade:7Texts Used:Cambridge Latin Course, Vols 1, 4th edition
+Course Title: Latin 7 Grade: 7

+Texts Used: Cambridge Latin Course, Vols.
+1 4th edition; Novellas: Lucia Mala Puella, Eumachia, and Cloelia, Puella Romana

 Latin 7 is the first course in a sequence that continues through French 8 and Spanish 8.
 Together these courses comprise middle school languages which build a foundation for language acquisition at the high school level.
-This course provides students with elements of basic Latin grammar and a start-up vocabulary of more than 500 core words encountered in classical Latin literature.
+This course provides students with elements of basic Latin grammar and a vocabulary of more than 500 core words encountered in classical Latin literature.
 Because this course represents most students' first experience with foreign language study, there is also a focus on the types of exercises and practice as well as various concepts and categories required for learning a new language effectively.
 It will also provide students with the basic elements of inflected language learning and acquisition.